daheeseminara/daheeseminara.github.io/index.md

 ## About Me

 I'm an MBA candidate at Lehigh University!
-I'll be graduating in May 2022 and join Ramp as a Business Development Associate.
+After graduating in May 2022, I'll be joining Ramp as a Business Development Associate.

 ---